abpframework/abp/docs/en/UI/Angular/Modifying-the-Menu.md

 export class AppModule {}
 ```

-**Note:**
+### Singularize Route Item
-Route items's `name` property is must be a unique key.
+- `name` property is must be a unique key.
 If there are multiple items with the same name, the last one will be displayed in the menu.
-If you want to display multiple items with the same name, you can call the `setSingularizeStatus(false)` method of the `RoutesService` to disable the singularization of the names.
-This method should be called before adding the routes.
-If you want to enable the singularization of the names, you can call the `setSingularizeStatus(true)` method of the `RoutesService` to enable the singularization of the names.
-This method should be called before adding the routes.
-The default value of the singularization status is `true`.
-The default value of the singularization status is `true`.
+- If you want to display multiple items in different parent with the same name, you can call the **setSingularizeStatus(false)** method of the `RoutesService` to disable the singularization.
+  - **This method should be called before adding the routes.**
+- To enable the singularization of the names, you can call the **setSingularizeStatus(true) `(default value: true)`** method of the `RoutesService`.

 ```typescript
 import { RoutesService } from '@abp/ng.core';